 Cape Verde 2 (2011-)

 In 2011, the number of constituencies declined to 13, resulting in a significant increase in average constituency magnitude that separates the second Cape Verdean electoral system from the first.
-The following table shows the constituencies and apportionment in 2011.
+The following table shows the constituencies and apportionment in 2011 and 2016.
 Constituencies now correspond to islands except on Santiago, which is split into north and south constituencies.
 The 3 diaspora constituencies have also been retained.